FatemaRamadan/reading-notes/class01.md

 ## Chapter 17: “HTML5 Layouts".
   - traditional HTML layouts usually uses `<div>`elements to group together related elements on the page.
   - elements that form a header, an article, footer or sidebar.
+  - New HTML has elements that describe the content you eill see in them .
+  - Examples of new HTML layout are `<div> for header and <nav> for navigation , articles in <article>`.
+  - the Header and footer appear at the top and bottom of each page.
+  - the *nav* element is used to contain navigations or blocks of the page.
+  - the `<articl>` is used to contain a section of the page that could stand alone.
+  - the `<aside>` serves 2 purpose  based wether its in an `<article>` or not;
+    - if its inside `<article>`;it should contain info. important to the article but not the overall meaning.
+    - if its alone;it acts like a container that is important to the eniter page.
+  - the `section` element is used to group related content and usually each section has its own heading.
+  - the `<hgroup>` is used to contain set og one `<h1>` or more to be treated as one big heading.
+  - the `<figure> and <figcaption>` is used to contain any contect that is refrenced from the main flow.
+  - HTML5 allows web page authors to place an <a> element arounda block level element that contains child elements.
+  - to help older broweser understand HTML% we can :
+    1. add css to the left to states which new elements should be rendered as block-level elements.
+    2. in IE9 we need se a simple JavaScript known as the HTML5 shiv or HTML5 shim.

+ ## Chapter 18: “Process and design".
+    Why visitors come to the you site ?
+1. we have to discover underlaying motivation.
+2. discover the spacific goal for visiting the site.
+# key motivation
+- are they looking for entertainment or a spacific goal?
+- if it is a spacific goal is it personal or profissional?
+- do they spend time as luxury or essentiol?
+# specific goals
+- do they want general or specific information?
+- are they familire with the service or need further details?
+- are they looking for sensitve time information?
+- do they want more information?
+- do they need to contact you ?

+# what your visitors are trying to achive ?
+you have to creat a list of reasons of why people would come to site

+# after knowing who is coming to your site and why ,now we need to know the information they need or want to achive
+- offer additional information
+- look in each reason that make people come to your site then determine what they need
+- prioritize levels of information
+- make sure to provide information that your audiance want .

+# how often people will visit your site ?
+depending on the updates you have to make

+Site Map.
+creat a digram of the pages that will be used to structure the site . this is called site map to know what inforamtion you should put in pages use Card Sorting; its like putting certin information to a pices of paper

+Wireframes
+its a simple sketch that shows the information needed in each page its important because you can ensure all the information that is needed should be included at the page.

+getting your message across using design
+- we have to creat content relative t the page
+- prioritizing; by makeing partsof a the page look distinct we can do that using a visual hirarchy.
+-orgnizing grouping together related content into blocks or chunks.

+Visual Hirarchy
+Visual hierarchy refers to the order in which your eyes perceive what they see.
+It is created by adding visual contrast between the items being displayed.
+Items with higher contrast are recognized and processed first. most web users dont read entir pages,rather they skim to information we have to pay attention to:
+1. size
+2. color
+3. style

+<h2>Grouping and simiarity</h2>
+to make a better design we should put related visual elements in groups. some of this grouping styles are(proximity,cloure,white space...etc)